MEET the dj's

 If you like rock mixed with a little bit of eclectic stuff and a touch of the wacky, this is the show for you!

-Howard & Brenda were both born with vinyl in their veins!
-Howard's family was in the music business and Brenda inherited two music collections with over 700 records!
-Both are from the Pacific Northwest and although they live in Graham, they consider themselves as Pacific Beachers, their home away from home.
+Howard & Breezy were both born with vinyl in their veins!
+Howard's family was in the music business and Breezy inherited two music collections with over 700 records!
+Both are from the Pacific Northwest and although they live in Graham, they consider themselves as Pacific Beachers: their home away from home.
 While they never considered themselves as DJ's until a chance meeting with Wacky and Handlebar Mike who put them in the hot seat on air!
 The rest is history....

 THE RUSTY & RED SHOW